ballerina-platform/ballerina-distribution/examples/websocket-service-ssl-tls/websocket_service_ssl_tls.md

 # WebSocket service - SSL/TLS

-The WebSocket listener configured with SSL/TLS configurations connects or interacts with a WebSocket client over an encrypted TLS connection.
+The `websocket:Listener` configured with SSL/TLS configurations connects or interacts with a WebSocket client over an encrypted TLS connection.
 A WebSocket listener secured with TLS/SSL is created by providing the `secureSocket` configurations.
 Use this to expose a WSS connection.

 ::: code websocket_service_ssl_tls.bal :::